Benchmarking Quantum Circuit Transformation with QKNOB Circuits: Preliminaries

-While different quantum devices may support different universal sets of quantum gates, in practice, the 2-qubit gate in such a universal set is CNOT or CZ.
-As the actual functionality of a 1-qubit gate plays no role in QCT, in the rest of this paper, we denote a 1-qubit gate simply by the qubit it acts on.
+While different quantum devices may support different universal sets of quantum gates, in practice, the two-qubit gate in such a universal set is CNOT or CZ.
+As the actual functionality of a one-qubit gate plays no role in QCT, in the rest of this paper, we denote a one-qubit gate simply by the qubit it acts on.
 For example, an $H$ gate on $q_i$ is simply denoted by $\la q_i\ra$.
 Analogously, we write a CNOT or CZ gate with control qubit $q_i$ and target qubit $q_j$ simply as $\la q_i,q_j\ra$.

-A circuit $C$ is usually given as a sequence of gates $g_0,g_1,\ldots,g_{m-1}$, but this does not mean that a gate with a larger index should be executed after gates with smaller indexes.
-In fact, two gates can be executed in parallel if they do not act on a common qubit.
-Naturally, we partition $C$ into layers while putting each gate as front as possible (so that it can be executed at the earliest time).
-The number of layers is called the \emph{depth} of the circuit.
-For example, the circuit $C$ below can be aligned as illustrated in Fig.~\ref{fig:logical_circuit}. \resizebox{0.95\hsize}{!}{ $C = \big[\la 5\ra, \la 2, 1\ra, \la 1\ra, \la 4, 0\ra, \la 4\ra, \la 1\ra, \la 4, 0\ra, \la 3\ra, \la 5\ra, \la 5, 3\ra, \la 1\ra, \la 0\ra, \la 1, 4\ra$},
+A circuit $C$ is usually represented as a sequence of gates $g_0,g_1,\ldots,g_{M-1}$, but this sequence does not necessarily reflect execution order.
+Gates acting on distinct qubits may be executed in parallel.
+Naturally, we partition $C$ into layers, scheduling each gate as early as possible.
+The \emph{depth} of a circuit is the number of its layers.